andrewufrank/u2giscore/uniform-geometry/README.md

 a uniform method to access geometry functions

+The goal of the package is first to provide a uniform interface to functions for geometric operations in two dimensions (2D).
+An extension to three dimensions (3D) or n dimension is possible.

+Experience shows that geometry packages use, among other variations making use difficult,  different representations for points.
+This packages uses `V2` from `Linear.Algebra` (from hackage `linear`) for the interface.

+Functions to convert to other formats are included and are used internally to access useful code.
+The package starts as interface to other packages and explains the long list of dependencies.

+Formats considered intially
+- Point from `hgeometry`
+- the formats used in `qhull`
+- Point2d, a wrapper around V2 to include a point name (similar to `Point :+`)

 uniform means:
 - same functions with identical semantics independent of representation
 - all functions are total (or become so using Maybe or Either)